kubermatic/docs/content/kubermatic/v2.25/tutorials-howtos/kkp-autoscaler/_index.en.md

 **Step 4**

-Go over to the cluster and check the Pods in the kube-system Namespace using the `kubectl` command.
+Go over to the cluster and check the pods in the `kube-system` namespace using the `kubectl` command.

 ```bash
 $ kubectl get pods -n kube-system